 Once you get above a certain age, you start hearing about a magical thing called a credit score.
 You hear that everybody has one and that you need to do everything you can to bolster it.
 You hear that there are things you can do to hurt your credit score and that once you’ve messed up your credit score it will take a long time for it to recover.

-Unfortunately, amidst all of these vague references and warnings, there are very few real explanations of what a credit score actually is and what it has to do with your life.
-Let’s take a look at the basics so that you’ll have a better understanding going forward.
+Unfortunately, amidst all of these vague references and warnings, there are very few real explanations of what a credit score actually is, what it has to do with your life, and how credit scoring models work.
+Let’s take a look at the basics so that you’ll have a better understanding of your credit reports going forward!

-While your credit report details all of the credit cards you hold and how quickly or slowly you pay those and your other debt accounts how many applications for loans or credit cards you completed, as well as any bankruptcies, judgements or liens against you, your credit score is a calculation whose inputs weigh all of those factors.
+While your credit report details all of the credit card accounts you hold and how quickly or slowly you pay those and your other debt accounts, how many applications for auto loans or credit cards you completed—as well as any bankruptcies, judgments, or liens against you—your credit score is a calculation whose inputs weigh all of those factors.
 All of the recording and calculations are done by three credit bureaus, and each positive or negative input (such as paying your bills on time or, conversely, paying them late) will make your score go up or down.

 If you want to have a solid credit score, it helps to know the five financial actions that impact it.
 They are: